Belisario-Fosca-W-How-To-Kill-A-Flower-Banner2

 Creating the lore behind the NEWFOUNDSONS cult and HOW TO KILL A FLOWER allowed me to explore how grief, media, and ideology intertwine.
 Every hidden letter, every encrypted newspaper message was a puzzle meant to reward attentive players.
 Connecting it all to NEWFOUNDSONS created a rich, persistent universe.

-The ending - when Hermo’s true role is revealed - relied entirely on careful emotional buildup.
-It’s a slow-burn betrayal.
-My goal was to make players feel unsettled, but also reflective.
-The story asks: what does peace really mean, and how far would someone go to reclaim it?
+The ending, when Hermo's true role is revealed, relies entirely on careful emotional buildup.
+It's a slow-burn betrayal.
+My goal was to make players feel both unsettled and reflective.

 Personal Reflections